-"Sit down," said the nurse.
+"I'll help you, sit down," said the nurse.

-Ellen sat in the rocker next to the crib while the nurse placed her left hand under his head and the other under his bottom, lifted him and backed away from the crib.
+Ellen sat in the rocker next to the crib while the nurse placed her left hand under his head and the other under his diapered bottom, lifted him and backed away from the crib.
 She stepped to the side of the chair and positioned him in Ellen's arms with all the wires intact.
-He felt like flotsam.
+Because he was not gaining weight, he felt like flotsam.